kalekdev/uni/semester-1/lineare-algebra/notes.typ

 == Fundamentals
 === Vectors
+LTD: Review what linear algebra is all about: https://en.wikipedia.org/wiki/Linear_map

 _Lineare kombination_ - Summe von skalierten Vektoren\
 _Linearly dependent_ - When two vectors can be expressed as a linear combination of the other and thus doesn't add any information to a LGS.
 _Basis_ - the set of linearly independent vectors $e_1 ... e_n$ that span all of space $R^n$